Connect with us

 We cannot afford to come up with very good regulations that are never implemented.

-Citizens, on the other hand, have a role to scrutinise developers’ past housing projects completion record – with every land subdivision and architectural drawing verified with the respective county and national government departments.
+Citizens, on the other hand, have a role to scrutinise developers’ past housing project completion record – with every land subdivision and architectural drawing verified with the respective county and national government departments.

-Buyers must be reminded of the old adage that if it is too good to be true, it probably is, and they should therefore do thorough due diligence investigation before committing their money on projects.
+Buyers must be reminded of the adage that if it is too good to be true, it probably is, and they should therefore do thorough due diligence before committing their money to projects.